 A maximum of 30 credits will be accepted through all combined options of testing.
 Credit by examination will only be awarded within the first 60 credits of matriculation.
-Students are reminded that the last 30 credits must be taken at Caldwell University.
+Students are reminded that the last 30 and at least half of the major courses credits must be taken at Caldwell University.